poteto/hiring-without-whiteboards/README.md

 - [Detroit Labs](https://www.detroitlabs.com/careers) | Detroit, MI | Our technical interview starts with a take-home assignment that we will look at during the interview.
 You'll walk us though your thought process, add functionality if applicable to the interview, and talk about your experience.
 We believe that showing us your work in a practical setting is more telling of your abilities and what you will bring to the table, than writing code on a whiteboard.
 - [DG-i](https://www.dg-i.net) | Cologne, Germany | Take-home project and/or discussion on-site about past experiences
 - [DICE](http://www.dice.se) | Stockholm, Sweden | Take-home project and code review at the on-site
+- [Digicred Technologies ](https://www.getveris.com) | Gurgaon, India | Home assignment followed by Technical Interview about past projects and Assignment which was given and observe candidate approach to solve problem.
 - [Digitally Imported](http://www.di.fm/jobs) | Denver, Colorado & Remote | Video meetings on past experience and high level tech questions, take-home project
 - [Doctolib](https://about.doctolib.fr/jobs) | Paris, France; Berlin, Germany | Take-home project, on-site interview and work half a day with one of our feature team
 - [Dollar Shave Club](https://www.dollarshaveclub.com) | Venice, California | Phone interview, take-home projects, on-site interview